-The reduced effectiveness of biochars produced at 300 °C, as compared to those produced at 500 °C, in decreasing soil Ni-WsEx content could be attributed to the lower rates of microbial oxidation and mineralization of RH500 and SM500, which is reflected in their greater environmental stability (as indicated by the lower H/C mole ratio values) (Table 3).
+The reduced effectiveness of biochars produced at 300 °C, as compared to those produced at 500 °C, in decreasing Ni content in the WsEx fraction could also be attributed to the lower rates of microbial oxidation and mineralization of RH500 and SM500, which is reflected in their greater environmental stability (as indicated by the lower H/C mole ratio values) (Table 3).
 Consequently, biochar produced at 500 °C may not provide sufficient acidic carboxyl functional groups to the soil to stimulate SOM decomposition, leading to a greater increase in soil pH (Sun et al., 2023).
-According to Zhu et al. (2015), the addition of wine lees-based biochar (a material from a wine processing factory) to a heavy metal-contaminated soil (at levels of 0.5% and 1% w/w) resulted in an increase in soil pH and a decrease in the soil Ni content in the WsEx fraction.
-Furthermore, the increase in soil pH due to the increase in Si levels may lead to the precipitation of Ni in the forms of Ni silicate and hydroxide.
-Due to the high solubility of Na metasilicate, the hydrolysis of silicate anion in the soil solution is intensified, leading to a high concentration of OH- and a subsequent increase in soil pH (Ma et al., 2021).
+According to Zhu et al. (2015), the addition of wine lees-based biochar (a material from a wine processing factory) to a heavy metal-contaminated soil (at levels of 0.5% and 1% w/w) resulted in an increase in soil pH and a decrease in Ni content in the WsEx fraction.